JetBrains/kotlin-web-site/pages/docs/tutorials/competitive-programming.md

 [Problem A: Reachable Numbers](http://codeforces.com/contest/1157/problem/A).
 It asks to implement a straightforward algorithm described in the problem statement.

-We'd start solving it by creating a new Kotlin Source file.
+We'd start solving it by creating a new Kotlin source file.
 A file name does not matter. `A.kt` will do well.
 First, we need to implement a function specified in the problem statement as:

 > Let's denote a function f(x) in such a way: we add 1 to x, then, while there is at least one trailing zero